ctemplin/i3-shade/README.md

                   containers from shading.
 No need to set unless default conflicts with other marks.
                   _<exempt>_<con_id>
+    --exemptCallbackExec=<string>
+                  Defaults to no operation (":").
+Bash command that executes when an exempt mark is toggled.
     --socketpath=<string>
                   Defaults to output of `i3 --get-socketpath`.
     --command=<string>